Terrastories/terrastories/README.md

 ## Customize Terrastories

 To set up Terrastories with a custom map, languages, visual assets, and to import data, see our [customization guide](documentation/CUSTOMIZATION.md).

+## Demo and Tutorials

+In anticipation of the Terrastories technical session taking place at the 2020 Indigenous Mapping Workshop, we prepared three self-guided tutorials along with video walkthroughs per tutorial.
+We also put together a comprehensive video showing the application's core features, and a live demo to explore.

+These can be found on the [Terrastories website](https://terrastories.io/tutorials/).

 ## Developing with Terrastories